kavyavsagar/base-converter/README.md

-# base-converter
+# Base Converter
-A simple Angular 4 application which convert the base values
+A simple Angular 4 application which convert the base values.